CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 #### Certificate Requirements

 {{% alert title="Note" %}}
-For production systems it is recommended that X.509 SSL wildcard certificates are obtained from a Certificate Authority and used for installation.
+For production systems, it is recommended that X.509 SSL wildcard certificates are obtained from a Certificate Authority and used for installation.
 For non-production systems, self-signed certificates may be used.
 {{% / alert %}}

 An X.509 SSL wildcard certificate should be used to: